UPDATE: Researching Law in Denmark

 For a Bill to become law it must be read three times in the Folketing, made public, and be signed by the Queen.
 The first reading is a reading in principle.
 The details are examined by the committees and, during the second reading, the individual sections are discussed and amendments are often made before the Bill is adopted at the third meeting.

-The web site of the Folketing contains systematically and chronologically organized materials, as well as rejected bills and the documents of the parliamentary debates and inquiries 1997/98- .
+The website of the Folketing contains systematically and chronologically organized materials, as well as rejected bills and the documents of the parliamentary debates and inquiries 1997/98-.
 Only selected sources are available predating 1997/98.
-Older sources appear in Rigsdagstidende (1850-1953) and Folketingstidende (1953- ).
+Older sources appear in Rigsdagstidende ( 1850-1953) and Folketingstidende (1953- ) .
+From 2010 Folketingstidende can be found online here .
 Section A contains explanatory memorandums and section B contains reports from the committees.

-Under the authority of the Constitutional Act, European Community commitments, or national statutory laws, the administration may issue regulations, typically in the form of bekendtgørelser, cirkulærer, and vejledninger.
+Under the authority of the Constitutional Act, European Community commitments, or national statutory laws, the administration issues regulations, typically in the form of bekendtgørelser, cirkulærer, and vejledninger.
 The first of these is characterized by its power to regulate the legal standing of citizens, while the latter two are used as regulatory tools on lower level administrative agencies.
-Bekendtgørelser are published in Lovtidende A, while cirkulærer and vejledninger are made available in Ministerialtidende, also published by Retsinformation.
-All are available online in Danish.
+Bekendtgørelser are published in Lovtidende A, while cirkulærer and vejledninger are made available in Ministerialtidende from 2013 only in Retsinformation and on authority websites. .

 The Parliamentary Ombudsman issues statements about the legality and desirability of administrative decisions and conduct.
-His most important statements are published yearly and are also available on his web site.
+His most important statements are published yearly and are also available on his website .
 Though his statements are not legally binding, they command authority and are adhered to by the administration.
-The Ombudsman’s statements are an indispensable source for researchers of administrative law.
+The Ombudsman’s statements are an indispensable source for researchers of public law.

 Customary law is unwritten and cannot be expected to be reported.
 It covers limited areas of contractual practices, land registration, and criminal law; it is relevant, moreover, in relation to some areas of public administration and constitutional matters.
 Customary law may be recognized in case law but, most often, the source is found in scholarly writing or in the writing of public legal offices.